factorhouse/kpow/secure-config/README.md

 The passphrase is read from file to avoid observation in your shell history.

-#### Generate a new master encryption key
+Then generate a master encryption key using the Kpow jar and the following command:

-When generating a key, specify a `--salt` if you require the ability to regenerate the key.

 ```bash
 java -cp ./kpow-2022-02-17.jar kpow.secure.key --pass-file passhphrase.txt --out-file passphrase.key